HESTHECHOCOLATEMAN/collab-vm-server/README.md

 # Compilation
 Compilation is semi-complicated as this was intended for personal use only, sorry.
 In the future there will probably be easier compilation methods.

+By the way, compilation was only tested on i386 and amd64 machines.
+I don't know if this will work on any other architecture but theoretically Collab VM Server should be able to run on armhf or powerpc.

 ## Windows
 You need Visual Studio 2015 to compile the server on Windows.
 Community (the free version) will work just fine.